Unknotting number is not additive under connected sum: Introduction

-Our approach to discovering our main example, described in section \ref{sec:counter} below, is modeled on the authors' previous work settling the Bernhard-Jablan Conjecture \cite{bh21}, and at least partly relies on data generated from that project.
-We also must credit, and express our immense gratitude to, the authors and developers of Snappy/SnapPea \cite{snappy}; no part of this project would have been possible without the extensive computations made possible by this software.
+Our approach to discovering our main example, described in section \ref{sec:howfound} below, is modeled on the authors' previous work settling the Bernhard-Jablan Unknotting Conjecture \cite{bh21}, and at least partly relies on data generated from that project.
+We also must credit, and express our immense gratitude to, the authors and developers of SnapPy/SnapPea \cite{snappy}; no part of this project would have been possible without the extensive computations made possible by this software.

 The structure of this paper is as follows.
 In Section \ref{sec:counter} we discuss the knots $K=7_1$ and $L=K\#\overline{K}$, and give the knot diagrams and crossing changes which establish the failure of additivity for unknotting number.
-In Section \ref{sec:howfound} we describe the motivation for our searches and the process by which we carried them out.
+We also show how to use this result to find many more examples where additivity fails.
+In Section \ref{sec:howfound} we describe the motivation for our searches, including work on a related conjecture, on the invariance of unknotting number under knot mutation (which is Problem 1.69(C) of \cite{kir93}), and outline the process by which we carried the searches out.
 In Section \ref{sec:road} we discuss the consequences of this example for the computation of unknotting number, and possible future directions.
 The final section provides python code which will allow the reader to carry out their own verification of the computations used in our main example.